JerryB0mb/Nessus/README.md

 ![Inkednessus2](https://github.com/JerryB0mb/Nessus/assets/49531794/eda43634-9246-493c-a8cb-aa24ccfba99f)

-Another one is “**Target Credential Status by Authentication Protocol”,** which is only a result of us not giving Nessus any credentials to the host we’re scanning.
+Another one is “**Target Credential Status by Authentication Protocol”,** which is merely a result of not giving Nessus any credentials to the host we’re scanning.

 Let’s execute a credentialed scan, and compare results.